 The development of bicycle tourism can increase the popularity of cultural heritage site visits and generate significant revenue through entrance fees and souvenir sales, but it can also have detrimental consequences, especially if a significant number of visitors arrive by private car.
 In order to preserve our heritage, it is important to find effective ways to change the visitors' travel behaviour.

 Policies that promote the use of bicycles for cultural heritage sites visits are a great way to reduce the impact of leisure travel.
 When more tourists travel by bicycle, they solve parking problems, dramatically reduce pollution and improve the settings of cultural and archaeological sites.

-It is important that in each region of each country there is a mechanism, similar to that adopted in the development of local communities, to consider how they could develop tourism potential along the way in terms of the economic profits that have been made against potential impacts such as noise, increased day trips, etc. Regional cycling tourism should be developed to encourage cyclists interested in staying in local accommodation and who want to try local foods and beverages so as to stimulate local supply chains.
-The impacts from cycle tourists, especially in the early stages of development are likely to be minimal.
-The existence of potential benefits to the local people in terms of quality of life is an important consideration.
-The lessons to be learned in other European countries are that bike rides offer an additional opportunity for natural recreation and health improvement, relaxation and opportunities for groups of friends and relatives who enjoy the countryside close to their settlements.
-One form of cycle tourism can represent tourism features that focus on the relationship between biking and the discovery of a territory.
-Geared towards holiday forms that allow for low consumption of natural resources and a connection with the landscape, cycle tourism represents a concrete expression of sustainable tourism.
+It is important, in each region of each country, to have a mechanism in place that allows local communities to consider how they can develop the tourism potential of the route, in terms of the economic benefits that are likely to have against impacts such as noise, day trips etc.